Federal Reserve Liquidity Composite

 This document formalises a Fed liquidity composite built from four inputs: money supply (M2SL), Federal Reserve total assets (WALCL), reserve balances (WRESBAL), and overnight reverse repo usage (RRPONTSYD).
 Each series is aligned to month‑end, transformed into year‑over‑year and 3‑month percentage changes, and classified via symmetric thresholds.
 A z‑score blend across inputs yields a continuous composite that is discretised into Expansion, Neutral, or Contraction regimes.
 ON RRP is treated as a tightening gauge (falls are easing).

-All inputs are trimmed to a rolling window of the most recent N years (N = 3 by default) using the latest available date per series to ensure focus on current regime dynamics.
+All inputs are trimmed to a rolling window of the most recent N years (N = 3 by default) using the latest available date per series to focus on the current regime and reduce sensitivity to distant structural episodes.

 2. Alignment & Transformations